cojocariuovidiu/subscription-app/README.md

 - [restangular](https://github.com/mgonto/restangular): An AngularJS service that simplifies common GET, POST, DELETE, and UPDATE requests with a minimum of client code. **Why:** It is a very simple way to consume data from a RESTful API and it also allows to do some interesting things like creating several instances with different configurations or adding request/response interceptors (which are basically automatic actions to perform on every request/response automatically), among others.

+- [momentjs](https://github.com/moment/moment/): Parse, validate, manipulate, and display dates and times in JavaScript. **Why**: Dealing with Dates can be something very tedious and this library offers a very useful and simple API to work with them very easily.

 ### Backend

 Built using `Node.js` and `MongoDB` as persistance.